 It was a valuable idea, but the next step was critical to its overall success.
 How would the innovation team put it into action — fast?
 Short on both resources and time, it quickly became clear that they were going to need to bring in a partner, someone with experience in enabling innovation and intrapreneurship.

-Success stories like this are born from the kind of high-level approach to collaborating that CI&T embraces.
+Success stories like this are born from the kind of high-level approach to partnering that CI&T embraces.
 As they have proven with countless partnerships, CI&T’s team members easily adapt to an organization’s personality, quickly understanding and respecting work styles, existing branding and internal culture.
 They are also highly adept at working collaboratively to overcome any barriers to success in a safe and secure way.
 Finally, CI&T’s goal for partner-clients is always for them to ultimately succeed independently.
 CI&T’s team members are exceptionally skilled at knowledge transfer, and share without hesitation or reservation.
 It’s an ego-free approach that helps guarantee partner success.